qiskit-community/qiskit-textbook/documentation/ch-prerequisites/qiskit.rst

     {'00': 4077, '11': 4115}

-We can even get qiskit to plot it as a histogram.
+We can even get Qiskit to plot it as a histogram.

 .. code:: ipython3